StegSchreck/PP-Auxmoney-Parser/README.md

 ### Optional
 `--earliest`: earliest date of transactions to be considered in the ISO format (e.g. `2019-12-31` for 31st december 2019)

+`--latest`: latest date of transactions to be considered in the ISO format (e.g. `2019-12-31` for 31st december 2019)

 `-v` / `--verbose`: increase output verbosity

 `-x` / `--show_browser`: show the browser doing his work (this might help for debugging)